orchid00/git_for_humans/README.md

 ## License
-This event is organised by ELIXIR Belgium.
+This event was first organised for ELIXIR Belgium in 2018.

 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)